 Which USPS services offer tracking?

-All USPS services can be tracked; some services have tracking included in the price, while others have tracking available - meaning you'd have to pay an extra cost if you want it included.
+All USPS services offer tracking; some services have it included in the price, while others have tracking available - meaning you'd have to pay an extra cost if you want it included.

 The following table shows which services have tracking included and which have tracking available.

-Once the shipment is received by USPS, the tracking status will be updated and an expected delivery date will be made available.
+Once the shipment is received by the post office, the USPS tracking status will be updated and an expected delivery date will be made available.